davidcalhoun/davidbcalhoun.com/src/content/posts/2010-12-06-mobile-javascript-libraries-and-frameworks.md

 layout: post
 permalink: /2010/mobile-javascript-libraries-and-frameworks
 aliases:
   - /2010/mobile-javascript-libraries-and-frameworks
 tags:
   - javascript
   - mobile
   - webdev
   - programming
 ---

+## ⚠️ Warning: this is an old article and may include information that's out of date. ⚠️

 ### Intro